Origins of Hutu, Tutsi and Twa: Overview

+Origin myths

+Starkly contrasted, the Tutsi origin myth holds that Kanyarwanda had several sons, including Gatutsi and Gahutu, ancestors of the Tutsi and Hutu who are therefore brothers.
+The Hutu origin myth holds that Kigwa (patrilineal ancestor of Ruhanga and the first Tutsi) fell from the sky on an earth inhabited by Hutu.

 Hamitic hypothesis of Tutsi origin

 The colonial scholars who found complex societies in sub-Saharan Africa developed the Hamitic hypothesis.
-The now rejected hypothesis posits that the Tutsi was a Hamitic race originated from the Horn of Africa that conquered Rwanda and brought civilization.
+The now rejected hypothesis posits that the Tutsi were of Hamitic stock who originated from the Horn of Africa, and subsequently conquered Rwanda and brought civilization to the region.

 Migration hypothesis of Tutsi origin

-Later scholars developed the migration hypothesis.
-While most supporters of the migration theory also support the idea that Tutsi came from the Horn of Africa, a later theory proposed that the Tutsi had instead migrated from nearby interior East Africa, and that the physical differences were the result of natural selection in an arid climate over millennia.
+Supporters of the migration theory also support the idea that Tutsi came from the Horn of Africa, a later theory proposed that the Tutsi had instead migrated from nearby interior East Africa, and that the physical differences were the result of natural selection in an arid climate over millennia.
 Among the most detailed theories was one put forward by Jean Hiernaux, based on studies of blood factors and archeology.

 Noting the fossil record of a tall people with narrow facial features several thousand years ago in East Africa, including locations such as Gambles Cave in the Kenya Rift Valley and Olduvai Gorge in northern Tanzania, Hiernaux argues that while there was a migration, it was not as dramatic as some sources have proposed.
 He explicitly attacks the Hamitic theory that migrants from Ethiopia brought civilization to other Africans.

-However, in light of recent genetic studies, Hiernaux's theory on the origin of Tutsis in East Africa appears doubtful.
+In light of recent genetic studies, Hiernaux's theory on the origin of Tutsis in East Africa appears doubtful.
 It has also been demonstrated that the Tutsis harbor little to no Northeastern African genetic influence on their paternal line.
-On the other hand, there is currently no mtDNA data available for the Tutsi, which might have helped shed light on their background.
+On the other hand, there is currently no mtDNA data available for the Tutsi, which might help shed light on their background.

 One school of thought noted that the influx of pastoralists around the fifteenth century may have taken place over an extended period of time and been gradual and peaceful, rather than sudden and violent.
 The key distinction made was that migration was not the same as conquest.
-Other scholars delinked the arrival of Tutsi from the development of pastoralism and the beginning of the period of statebuilding.
+Other scholars delinked the arrival of Tutsi from the development of pastoralism and the beginning of the period of state building.
 It appears clear that pastoralism was practiced in Rwanda prior to the fifteenth century immigration, while the dates of state formation and pastoralist influx do not entirely match.
-This argument thus attempts to play down the importance of the pastoralist migrations.
+This argument thus attempts to downplay the importance of the pastoralist migrations.